loopbackio/loopback.io/pages/en/lb4/Using-components.md

 * [Controllers](Controllers.html)
 * Providers of additional [Context values](Context.html)

-Certain Components may require the use of a (Mixin)[Mixin.html] so they may contribute additional artifacts.
-For example,
+LoopBack 4 was built with extensibility in mind and this includes Components, which can be allowed to contribute additional artifacts by adding a Mixin to your Application class.
+This doesn't change how a a Component is registered (`app.component()`) but it enables the Component to contribute additional artifacts.
+For example:

 * `RepositoryMixin` from `@loopback/repository` enables a Component to contribute (Repositories)[Repositories.html]
 * `BootMixin` from `@loopback/boot` enables a Component to contribute (Booters)[Booting-an-Application.html#booters]

-**Note:** Always check the instructions for a component to see if it requires the use of a Mixin.
+**Note:** Always check a components instructions to see if it requires the use of a Mixin.
 Adding a Mixin to your Application class doesn't change how a component is added to the Application (using `app.component()`).`